kresschaan/threadmarket-web-app/README.md

 ## Acknowledgements

 Thank you to the hiring managers and lead developers who has taken the time to review this project and provide feedback.
 Grateful and appreciate the opportunity.

+I extend my appreciation to the following photographers from Unsplash for providing the captivating images used in this project, all of which are available for free use:

+• Mark Adriane
+• Grailify
+• Avie Huff
+• Filipp Romanovski
+• Mediamodifier
+• Anomaly
+• Mohamad Khosravi
+• Brock Wegner
+• Jamie Street

+Their photographs have been utilized to enhance the visual presentation of this project.